origoss-labs/charts/charts/corteza/README.md

 ### Generic, NGINX Ingress controller configuration

-This configuration is designed for use across multiple cloud providers and is compatible with the NGINX Ingress controller.
+This configuration is designed for generic use across different cloud providers and is compatible with the NGINX Ingress controller.

 ```yaml
 global: